 BHRS runs an annual data report that shows counts on persons with disabilities (PWD).
 Along with this report programs are asked to review their accessibility of PWD.
+BHRS will make accommodations to serve persons with physical disabilities, including vision and hearing impairments.
+In addition, services must be made available to all individuals with mobility, communication or cognitive impairments as required by federal and state laws and regulations.

-• How will the county address service gaps, including access to MAT services?
+How will the county address service gaps, including access to MAT services?
 BHRS will continually review the county's census tracts to determine if there are adequate treatment locations to meet the Medi-Cal population service needs.
-Our contracted OTP provider has applied for the CURES grant with consideration to open hub and spoke models in Newman, Patterson, Turlock and/or Oakdale.
+Our contracted NTP provider has applied for the CURES grant with consideration to open hub and spoke models in Newman, Patterson, Turlock and/or Oakdale.